mariuszdotnet/log-processor/README.md

 4. Blob Trigger Function deflates the log file from gzip format.
 5. Blob Trigger Function saves the Json log file to another Azure Storage container.
 6. Storage Account generates “Blob Create Event”.
 7. a.
 Event Grid triggers Blob Trigger Logic App to process the Json log file.
-See this [repo ](https://github.com/dcucereavii-ms/log-processing-with-logicapp/tree/main)for details.
+See this [repo](https://github.com/dcucereavii-ms/log-processing-with-logicapp/tree/main)for details.
    b.
 Blob Create Event” triggers Blob Trigger Function to process the Json log file.
 8. Blob Trigger (Function/Logic App) process the Json file and for each Json object in the file produces and publishes and event into Even Hubs.
 9. Log Event Consumer ingests log events.